Robert Heinrich Wagner: Nazi Party career

 When the Nazi Party was reestablished in February 1925, Wagner immediately joined (membership number 11,540).
 On 25 March 1925 he was named Gauleiter of Baden.
 In 1927, he became the publisher of a Nazi propaganda newspaper, Der Führer.
 At one point in 1928 he was imprisoned for two months due to an offensive article he ran.
 In March 1929 he was charged with libel in Freiburg, but was acquitted.
 In October 1929, he was elected to the Baden Landtag.
 Another libel case in 1930 resulted in an acquittal on appeal.
 From December 1932 through March 1933 he was temporarily transferred to the Party headquarters at the Brown House, Munich as Deputy to Robert Ley and head of the Hauptpersonalamt (Main Personnel Office).

-Following the Nazi seizure of power, Wagner was elected on 5 March 1933 to the Reichstag for electoral constituency 32, Baden.
+Following the Nazi seizure of power, Wagner was elected on 5 March 1933 to the Reichstag for electoral constituency 32, Baden and retained this seat until the fall of the Nazi regime in May 1945.
 Resuming his Gauleiter position, on 8 March he was sent back to take control of the Baden state government as Reichskommissar.
 When the duly elected cabinet resigned on 11 March, Wagner assumed control as Minister-President and Minister of the Interior.
 On 5 April he issued a decree banning all non-Aryans from public service employment.
 Turning over the premiership to Walter Köhler, on 5 May he assumed the new, more powerful position of Reichsstatthalter (Reich Governor) of Baden, thus uniting under his control the highest party and governmental offices in his jurisdiction.
 On 30 January 1936, Wagner was made a Gruppenführer in the National Socialist Motor Corps (NSKK) and on 30 January 1939 was promoted to NSKK-Obergruppenführer.
 A dedicated Nazi, Wagner carried out the Party policies regarding persecution of the Jews, enforcement of the Nuremberg Laws, the pogrom of Kristallnacht and persecution against the churches.